salmanjensen1/data_structures/README.md

 # data_structures
-will be uploading codes of basic data structures will start with Tree DW
+will be uploading codes of basic data structures will start with Tree DS